Hatton, London: Transport

 The nearest London Underground station is Hatton Cross.
 The area is served by a number of London Buses routes, connecting Hatton to the airport, Hounslow, Northolt, Southall, Richmond and Staines.

 Free parking is possible in Hatton Lane, but the roads around Hatton are either red routes (stopping not allowed), double yellow lines, or residents' parking (other parking banned Monday to Friday 8:30 to 17:30).
 A few credit card-paid spaces are near the Green Man which has its own patrons' parking spaces.

 For more than a century, until the 1840s' laying of major railways, stagecoaches increasingly passed locally.
 The changing of horses locally waned into the early twentieth century.
 They used the nearby-divergent road two miles north (i.e. between London and all places due west (e.g. Bristol)).
 They used the highway of Hatton for all places WSW such as Dorset, Devon and Cornwall.

-Hatton has a depot of Ashford Luxury Coaches, whose "Windsorian" branded coaches have been used to transport members of the British Royal Family.
+Hatton has a depot of Ashford Luxury Coaches, whose "Windsorian" branded coaches have been used to transport members of the British royal family.

-Recent events

-In 2008, British Airways Flight 38 to land smashed through the south runway's fence in Heathrow or, arguably, the commercial/road part of Hatton or Hatton Cross (using Londoners' common station based naming).
+The Hatton Cross Roundabout is a ring junction made up of five mini roundabouts connected pentagonally by two-way roads, similar to the Swindon Magic Roundabout.